Jingboz/DataAnalyticsProject_3/README.md

 Main dataset: WA bushfire geojson & Solar irradiance csv

+Potential Target Audience: People living or traveling in the rural place of WA.
+To give them advise of where could be the high risk region.

 Preliminary idea and steps:
 1. Put csv and geojson files into one of the databases
 2. Interact with Flask and establish URLs by using stored datasets